 9. Best things to do in Taipei – Day trip to Juifang

-My Hotel recommendation
+My Hotel recommendation – Shangri-La Taipei

-I stayed at Shangri-La’s Far Eastern Plaza Hotel* in Taipei and can highly recommend that hotel.
-It opened in 1994 and was completely renovated in May 2015.
-It is located in the business district of Taipei, around 40 minutes away from the Airport.
-Next to the hotel is “The Mall” situated with numerous shops & boutiques, restaurants and entertainment facilities.
-The well-known LinJiang Night Market with local foods and products is in walking distance to the hotel.
+The well-known LinJiang Night Market with local foods and products is within walking distance of the hotel.
 A bus stop right next to the hotel is really convenient when you would like to explore the city.

 Disclaimer: I was a guest at Shangri-La’s Far Eastern Plaza Hotel in Taipei.
 My opinions, as always, are solely my own.
-There are affiliate links (*=Affiliate Link) within this article, which help me to travel more often!
-If you purchase items through these links, I will earn a small commission at no extra cost to you.

 Protect your trip: With all our travel experience, we highly recommend you hit the road with travel insurance.
 SafetyWing offers flexible & reliable Digital Nomads Travel Medical Insurance at just a third of the price of similar competitor plans.